DeonMarais64/lvgl_sandbox_sim_vs/README.md

 ## How to Clone

 This repos contains other, necessary LittleVGL software repositories as [git sub-modules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Those sub-modules are not pulled in with the basic git clone command and they will be needed.
-There are a couple of ways to pull in those submodules.
+Please follow the sequence below.

 ### Get the repo and submodules